apache-pine/Data-Structure-Tutorial/3-tree.md

 ```

 You can try to solve this problem on your own.
 Once you have a solution or if you need help, you can find the solution here: [Solution](./python%20files/tree-solution.py)

-Remember to use tree operations (contains) to solve the problem.

 That concludes the tutorial on the Tree data structure.
 You have learned about the characteristics of a tree, its implementation in Python, and how to solve a problem using a tree.
 This was the final module and concludes the tutorial.
 Congratulations on completing the tutorial!